NOVEL-IN-PROGRESS

 5.

-At the market, Severine wandered about and here and there, grabbed something for her basket.
+At the market, Severine walked about, and here and there, grabbed something for her basket.
 The bruised fruit and vegetables were always off to the edges of the stalls, which made it easier.
-When the vendor looked the other way, she'd knock something to the ground and then quickly grab whatever landed at her feet.
+When the vendor looked away, she'd knock something to the ground and then quickly grab whatever fell at her feet.
 It was at the market that she ran into Albin.
 He came upon her with a big smile.
 Seemed like the man was always smiling.

 "You know, Jane, she's got to be near her sister's place by now.
 Maybe tomorrow, hey?"